Hobby, Recreation, Social Clubs & Groups

 Ye Merrie Greenwood Players

-The Ye Merrie Greenwood Players encourages their audience to sing along, dance with them, and pretend they are in Merrie Old England circa 1585.
-If you are interested in being a performer and/or providing technical support then join them (see details).
-Follow us on Facebook
+and pretend they are in Merrie Old England circa 1585.
+If you are interested in being a performer and/or providing technical support then

-Beer & Wine Associations
+Beer & Wine Groups

 Mid-Columbia Zymurgy Association

 The Mid-Columbia Zymurgy Association (MCZA) was created to disseminate information about the techniques of creating good homebrewed beer, mead and wine.
-This group meets the third Thursday of every month at Ice Harbor Brewery in Kennewick.
+This group meets the third Thursday of every month at Ice Harbor Brewing in Kennewick.

 Tri-Cities Wine Society

-The Tri-Cities Wine Society is a non-profit organization that hosts monthly educationally focused wine-tasting events for its members and their guests in a casual and relaxed atmosphere.
+hosts monthly educationally focused wine-tasting events for its members and their guests in a casual and relaxed atmosphere.

 Adventures Underground

-Book Groups
+Book Discussion Groups

 Mid-Columbia Libraries